stevepolitodesign/rails-authentication-from-scratch/README.md

 >
 > - The `create` action will send an email to the user containing a link that will allow them to reset the password.
 The link will contain their `password_reset_token` which is unique and expires.
 Note that we call `downcase` on the email to account for case sensitivity when searching.
 >   - Note that we return `If that user exists we've sent instructions to their email.` even if the user is not found.
 This makes it difficult for a bad actor to use the reset form to see which email accounts exist on the application.
-> - The `edit` action renders simply renders the form for the user to update their password.
-It attempts to find a user by there `password_reset_token`.
+> - The `edit` action simply renders the form for the user to update their password.
+It attempts to find a user by their `password_reset_token`.
 You can think of the `password_reset_token` as a way to identify the user  much like how we normally identify records by their ID.
 However, the `password_reset_token` is randomly generated and will expire so it's more secure.
 > - The `new` action simply renders a form for the user to put their email address in to receive the password reset email.
-> - The `update` also ensures the user is identified by their `password_reset_token`.
+> - The `update` action also ensures the user is identified by their `password_reset_token`.
 It's not enough to just do this on the `edit` action since a bad actor could make a `PUT` request to the server and bypass the form.
->   - If the user exists and is confirmed and their password token has not expired, we update their password to the one they will set in the form.
+>   - If the user exists, is confirmed, and their password token has not expired, we update their password to the one they will set in the form.
 Otherwise we handle each failure case a little different.

 2. Update Routes.